Difference Between Beltline and Corridor

 2003 - 2004Â

-Housing Boom: The need for housing and growth became a priority, leading to subdivisions on the east side of town.
+Housing Boom: The need for housing and growth became a priority, leading to annexation and subdivisions on the east side of town.

-Preservation Agreement: In early 2004, the county and city signed a joint powers agreement to preserve the 29th Ave. right-of-way, giving both parties the first right to purchase or refuse and providing a six-month contention window.
+Preservation Agreement: On March 9, 2004, the county and city signed a joint powers agreement to preserve the 29th Ave corridor map, giving both parties the first right to purchase or refuse and providing a six-month contention window.

-Recommendations: August 2004, it was recommended that 44th Ave be used as the east side beltline with a connection to Highway 14.
+Recommendations: August 31, 2004, it was recommended that 44th Ave be used as the east side beltline with a connection to Highway 14.
 34th Ave. was to be preserved for an inner corridor, and 29th Ave. was the city’s responsibility.
+Note: Study shows 34th Ave is a 66-foot owned right-of-way.

-34th Ave Mapped: 5 months after the recommendation to preserve 34th Ave, an officially mapped right of way was created.Â
+34th Ave Mapped: On Febrary 8, 2005, 5 months after the recommendation to preserve 34th Ave, an officially mapped right-of-way was created.Â

 Post-2004